Accessibility statement for www.derbyshire.police.uk

 - Some parts of our forms (such as checkboxes, radio controls, list boxes and combination boxes) are difficult or impossible to use with screen readers such as JAWS and voice command software such as Dragon.
 This doesn’t meet success criterion 4.1.2 Name, Role, Value (Level A).

-- using the Escape key to cancel out of page elements such as dialogue windows or for use with assistive technology menus, will result in a redirect away from the website and form data will be lost.
+Using the Escape key to cancel out of the 'is there something wrong with this page?' pop up dialogue windows will result in a redirect away from the website and form data will be lost.
 For security and privacy reasons pressing the escape key on any page triggers the 'Leave this site' link shortcut and causes a redirection away from this website.
 This is in place to give vulnerable users the option to leave the site as quickly as possible.
 This doesn’t meet success criterion 4.1.2 Name, Role, Value (Level A).

 PDFs and other documents